tweag/nickel/doc/manual/contracts.md

 #### Array

-An array contract checks that the value is an array and applies the parameter contract to each element:
+An array contract checks that the value is an array and applies its parameter contract to each element:

 ```text